First pass effect: Hepatic first-pass

-After a drug is swallowed, it is absorbed by the digestive system and enters the hepatic portal system.
+After a water-soluble drug is swallowed, it is absorbed by the digestive system and enters the hepatic portal system.
 It is carried through the portal vein into the liver before it reaches the rest of the body.
 The liver metabolizes many drugs, sometimes to such an extent that only a small amount of active drug emerges from the liver to the rest of the circulatory system.
 This first pass through the liver thus may greatly reduce the bioavailability of the drug.

 An example of a drug where first-pass metabolism is a complication and disadvantage is in the antiviral drug remdesivir.
 Remdesivir cannot be administered orally because the entire dose would be trapped in the liver with little achieving systemic circulation or reaching target organs and cells (for example, cells infected with SARS-CoV-2).
 For this reason, remdesivir is administered by IV infusion, bypassing the portal vein.
 However, significant hepatic extraction still occurs because of second pass metabolism, whereby a fraction of venous blood travels through the hepatic portal vein and hepatocytes.